rmcanany/SolidEdgeStorekeeper/Readme.md

 After the components are placed, they are converted to an `Assembly group`.
 Finally, the group is patterned if applicable, assuming that option is enabled.

+Currently there is a limitation to the patterning of a fastener stack.
+Only one part file of the stack can be used for positioning.
+In other words, if your stack has a flat washer and you select that to create the mate, you must also use it to create the align.

 ## PRE-POPULATING THE LIBRARY